I think there's some people misunderstanding me on this proposal that I have made to raise taxes in California.

 Go to any federal building, folks.

-I just, if if you if you have time, just go to the Social Security Office, go somewhere and take a look.
+I just, if you have time, just go to the Social Security office, go somewhere and take a look, and you will see what I'm talking about.

-It's actually a crying shame that so many Americans trudge every day to some government building for some government check menial subsistence.
+It's actually a crying shame that so many Americans trudge every day to some government building for some government check, menial subsistence, because it's all they've got.

 Because they've been conditioned to think.

-I guarantee you that little twerp thinks that there's a guaranteed lifestyle in America.
+Like that twerp that called here, this new Castrati guy, I guarantee you, that little twerp thinks that there's a guaranteed lifestyle in America.

-I guarantee you, he believes that as an American he is entitled to a great standard of living.
+I guarantee you, he believes that as an American, he is entitled to a great standard of living.

 Just because he's an American, not that he has to have any role in producing it for himself.

-Now, there's a story out here there.
+Now, there's a story out here.

 Let me find this.